AIS-data/WPE_fishing_fleet/README.md

 ## Developer's and user's guide: Implementation of a process of traffic and activity of fishing fleet based on AIS data

 ## Introduction
 This guide is a deliverable of the WPE Tracking ships which is part of the ESSnet Big Data II.
-The prototype was developed by Statistics Poland
+The prototype was developed by Statistics Poland.
 This use-case focuses on the behaviour of the fishing fleet and its activity within fishing areas, which shall be of novelty and allow production of experimental statistics on fishing fleet behaviour.
 We hope that developed model shall be so universal that it can be replicated for the national statistical institutes (NSIs) and other national authorities responsible for measuring the fishing fleet.

 ## Overview of process